ShenZhang-Statistics/SLScoda/README.md

 **Output result**

+* opt_res
+   - The list of results
-* beta
+   - beta
-  - Estimation for regression coefficients
+     - Estimation for regression coefficients.
-* lambda1_vec, lambda2_vec
+   - lambda1_vec, lambda2_vec
-  - the vectors of lambda_1 and lambda_2
+     - The vectors of lambda_1 and lambda_2.
-* lambda_opt
+   - lambda_opt
      - Optimal lambda1 and lambda2.

 # 2 Example